Request an estimate

-The spotted lanternfly (Lycorma Delicatula) is an invasive insect species native to parts of Asia, primarily China, Vietnam, and India.
+The spotted lanternfly (Lycorma Delicatula) is an invasive insect species native to parts of Asia that feeds on plant sap, primarily China, Vietnam, and India.
 It was first detected in the United States in 2014 and has since spread to several states in the northeastern and mid-Atlantic regions.

 These insects have distinct appearances and life stages.
 The adult spotted lanternflies are about an inch long and have grayish wings with black spots and bright red hind wings.
 The nymphs, on the other hand, are smaller and black with white spots.
 Both the nymphs and adults are capable of causing significant damage.